AriFordsham/GHCWiki/commentary/rts/scheduler.md

 Source files: [rts/Task.h](/trac/ghc/browser/ghc/rts/Task.h), [rts/Task.c](/trac/ghc/browser/ghc/rts/Task.c)

 A Task is a further layer of abstraction over an OS thread.
-One `Task` is created for each OS thread known to the runtime.
+One `Task` structure is created for each OS thread known to the runtime.
 To get the `Task` associated with with the current OS thread, use the function `myTask`:

 ```wiki
   Task *myTask (void);
 ```

+The `myTask` function is implemented using thread-local storage.

 The Task contains a mutex and a condition variable used when OS threads in the runtime need to synchronise with each other or sleep waiting for a condition to occur.
 The `Task` also points to the `Capability` that the `Task` currently owns (`task->cap`), or `NULL` if the `Task` does not currently own a `Capability`.